DeeMcCart/CI_PP3_RepairsTracker/README.md

 ![User story testing Page3](./docs/readme_images/val_user_story_test_p1.jpg?raw=true "testing user stories P3")
 ![User story testing Page4](./docs/readme_images/val_user_story_test_p1.jpg?raw=true "testing user stories P4")

-Screenprints listed within the testing grid are listed here:
-(to be completed)

 ### Issues and Bugs

 The issue log below was created based on the results of feature testing and user story testing.
 Feature testing typically identified bugs and programming issues that could be resolved with programming rework.
 User story testing revealed subjective or usability issues which were not are clearly resolved, generally these involved an amount of debate, exploration and negotiation to arrive at an acceptable compromise or workaround.
 This compromise might be acceptable for an agreed period of time, with the intention that a longer-term programmatic solution will be delivered.